SimoneDiLeo/SimoneDiLeo.github.io/_pages/faq.md

 author_profile: true
 ---

-# Questions about the systematic reviews
+# Questions about the systematic review

 _________________

-<i>Professor, where i can download Bibliometrix?</i>
+<i>Where can I download Bibliometrix?</i>

 **Bibliometrix is a R shiny package.
 Use the command install.packages("bibliometrix") in R.**

-<i>Professor, it is possible to do only a single bibliometric analysis for the project?</i>
+<i>Is it possible to carry out only one bibliometric analysis for the project?</i>

 **I don't think it that one single analysis is enough, but ask to the professor of the course for more details.
 I suggest to you to do at least 2 analysis**

-<i>Professor, we found a lot of article!
+<i>We found a lot of articles!
 Are we doing something wrong?</i>

 **Most of the time, you are using keyword that are too general.
 Try to use the framework presented in the seminair or try to discuss with your collegues other keywords to add to the search strategy**

-<i>Professor, we don't like the theme that we decided for the project, can we change it?</i>
+<i>We don't like the theme we decided on for the project, can we change it?</i>

 **I don't know.
 Ask to the professor of the course**

-<i>Professor, we need to do only the biblometric analysis?</i>
+<i>Do we only have to do the biblometric analysis?</i>

 **NO!
 You need to do at least the table of content for the first draft of the project.
 In the final project you need to include also the table of findings**